Want to supercharge your health on a vegan diet?

 Furthermore there's one more problem with fish oil:

 Fat-soluble pollutants, such as polychlorinated biphenyls, may biomagnify in marine food chains and may end up in concentrated amounts in your fish oil supplements.

 One study done on rats found that fish oil (contaminated with aspolychlorinated biphenyls and organochlorine pesticides) showed significant negative effects on oxidative stress and antioxidant capacity in rats.

-What to Look For in Vegan Omega-3 Supplements
+What to Look For in a Quality Vegan Omega-3 Supplement

 By choosing a vegan omega-3 supplement instead of fish oil we don't have to ingest contaminants like heavy metals, bioaccumulated toxins and pollutants.

 And it's also more environmentally friendly and sustainable.

 But how do we separate great products from sub-optimal ones?